tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 The purpose of this Test is to check whether the value is a name that is a result of a nomenclatural act at this rank.
 This excludes unpublished names, misspellings and vernacular names.
-It is expected that the Test will designate the source authority against to check.
+It is expected that the Test will designate the source authority against which to check.
 The same Test might return distinct results when using distinct source authorities.

 [🠱](#indexes-to-the-tests)
 ********************